SimpleHacks/saferotp/docs/PURPOSE.md

 the bits stored in eight rows.

 Currently, the behavior for v1.0 of the library is intended to be:
-* Error conditions that cannot modify the resulting data are ignored / hidden.
+* Unreadable OTP rows that cannot modify the resulting data are ignored / hidden.
-* Error conditions that have the potential to affect the resulting data are reported.
+* Unreadable OTP rows that have the potential to affect the resulting data result in an error.

-The error conditions here refer to failures to read or write an OTP row.

-A future version of the library may allow for a behavior which simply **_IGNORES_** OTP rows that cannot be read, at least for `RBIT8`.
-The alternative behavior would have no effect on `RBIT3` nor `BYTE3` data.

-* Generically, reads occur as follows:
+Generically, reads occur as follows:
 * Keep count of how many rows failed to be read.
 * For OTP rows successfully read, each set bit adds a vote for its corresponding bit.
 * After reading all rows, determine final bit value for each bit:
   * If (votes >= `REQUIRED_BITS`) then set bit to 1
   * else if (read failures >= `REQUIRED_BITS`) then ERROR CONDITION
   * else if (votes >= `REQUIRED_BITS` - read failures) then ERROR CONDITION
   * else set bit to 0

-* Generically, writes occur as follows:
+Generically, writes occur as follows:
-  * Determine if impossible to safely write the data by reading the old data, and if so, exit before writing any data.
+* Determine if impossible to safely write the data by reading the old data
+  * if so, exit before writing any data.
 * Read/Modify/Write the requested bits into each rows (ignoring failures for now)
-  * Verify the data read back (using the `RBIT3` / `RBIT8` function) matches the requested data
+* Verify the data read back (using the `RBIT3` / `RBIT8` read function)
+  matches the request new data value

-* How to determine it's impossible to write the requested data:
+How to determine it's impossible to write the requested data:
 * Read the voted-upon value using existing API
   * Fails on various error conditions that should also prevent writing
-    * Also fail if any bits in result are `1`, but new value has them as `0` This prevents writing rows when the requested value could not be stored.
-    * Write the new value (read/modify/write) to each OTP row
-    * Read back the new voted-upon value using existing API
-    * Fail if the voted-upon value does not match the requested value.
+* Compare the voted-upon value to the requested new value:
-    * Else, success!

-#### `BYTE3` data

-`BYTE3` uses bit-oriented voting, similar to `RBIT3`.
-However, by only storing one byte in each OTP row, the error conditions are much simpler to handle (the OTP row is either readable or not ... whereas `RBIT3` and `RBIT8` have to consider some votes being readable and some votes being unreadable).

-Thus, if the OTP row is unreadable, it reports an error condition.
-Otherwise, the bit-by-bit voting is applied to retrieve a single byte for each OTP row.
+  * If any bits are zero in the requested new value, but report as one when voted upon, then it's impossible to reduce the number of votes, so this results in an ERROR before any value is written.

 ## Stretch Goals

-* Support for OTP row ranges outside the user data area.
+* OTP Directory Entries

-* Virtualized OTP ...
+  * Dynamically locate data stored in OTP
-  * At any time, switch from interacting with the real OTP to interacting with a virtual copy.
-  * By default, caches existing values from OTP.
-  * Option to load from any other source (e.g., flash, ROM, config file, ...) a program desires.
-  * Option to persist the current (real or) virtualized OTP to any other source (e.g., flash, config file, ...).
+  * Add new entries to the directory
+  * Increase yield for boards shipped with imperfect OTP ... fewer binned compared to using fixed rows
+  * Directory entry type specifies how the data is encoded into the OTP rows (RAW, BYTE3, RBIT3, RBIT8, ECC, ...)

 * Enforcing permissions for access to OTP registers.
   * ***Excluding*** OTP access keys (see below)